OWNER OF MUDITA CAMEL DAIRY

 Meghan Stalzer is known as the Camel Chick in her small community of Moffat, Colorado, a nickname developed after community members began to recognize her family for their camel farm and the unique Airbnb that they run on the property.

-Meghan’s dream of developing a self-sustainable homestead began in 2014 after returning from Michigan where she and her husband spent a year training on how to raise and care for camels.
+Meghan’s dream of developing a self-sustaining homestead began in 2014 after returning from Michigan where she and her husband spent a year training on how to raise and care for camels.
 Having a camel farm is a pretty unique thing to take on in general but specifically in Colorado where we don’t tend to see many camels.
 So why camels?
 Meghan’s passion to help people is what sparked her choice to start producing camel milk after reading an article on the health benefits that the milk can have for human immune systems.
-Camel milk has nanobodies that boost our immune system, and some studies have shown that it can help with the effects of Autism, low milk production of mothers who are breastfeeding, nonverbal children and some cancer patients.
-Camel’s milk is also naturally homogenized, which is something that excites nutritionists and fad seekers.
+Camel milk has nanobodies that boost our immune system, and some studies have shown that it can help with the effects of Autism, low milk production of mothers who are breastfeeding, nonverbal children, and some cancer patients.
+Camel milk is also naturally homogenized, which is something that excites nutritionists and fad seekers alike.

 The process of producing camel milk isn’t easy.
-Unlike cows or goats, camels control their milk supply; they choose whether or not they want to give you their milk, and they can essentially stop the flow at any moment and just continue to store the milk.
-Therefore camel breeders and farmers have to be intentional about developing a trusting relationship with their cameIs in order to get a good milk supply.
-This bonding period can take a lot of time before the camel feels comfortable allowing someone other than their babies to get the milk.
-This is also one of the reasons camel milk comes at a much higher price point than cow’s milk, production can be high or low or non-existent at any given moment.
+Unlike cows or goats, camels control their milk supply; they choose whether or not they want to give you their milk, and they can essentially stop the flow at any moment and just continue to store it.
+Therefore, camel breeders and farmers have to be intentional about developing a trusting relationship with their cameIs in order to get a good milk supply.
+This bonding period can take a lot of time before the camel feels comfortable allowing someone other than their babies to get their milk.
+This is one of the reasons camel milk comes at a much higher price point than cow’s milk; production can be high or low — or non-existent — at any given moment.

-Meghan learned about RMMFI through the First Southwest Community Fund, an organization that has helped so many small businesses in southern Colorado thrive and create new opportunities.
-“I’m so happy that I learned about RMMFI through the Southwest Community Fund because of the stabilization it’s helped me provide my family.”
+Meghan learned about RMMFI through the First Southwest Community Fund, an organization that has helped many small businesses in Southern Colorado thrive and create new opportunities.
+“I’m so happy that I learned about RMMFI through the First Southwest Community Fund because of the stabilization it’s helped me provide my family.”